metrorailings/OwlBlog/content/posts/week-6-insights.md

 Falcons are still a little off in their execution and their attention to detail.
 But a turnaround seems to be in sight here.

 The Falcons defense with that impressive four-down goal-line stand...maybe I was wrong.
 Maybe Dan Quinn was really holding this defense back from realizing its full potential.
+Either that or Raheem Morris reorganizing the defensive coaching staff has changed the way this defense exhibits intensity.

 ***